Policy 410.10 - Policy on Teleworking for Stateside Employees

 Periodic Telework– A non-recurring situation (typically lasting no more than two pay periods) in which an Eligible Employee may telework with approval of that employee's direct supervisor.
 For example, a Periodic Telework situation may involve performing a short-term demanding and critical work assignment that may be performed with increased efficiency and effectiveness from a Teleworking Location.

 Eligible Employee – A UMUC Stateside employee who holds a position that includes duties determined by the employee's supervisor to be suitable for ongoing or periodic telework.

 Teleworking Location – A work site other than the Eligible Employee's customary UMUC Workplace, which may include the Eligible Employee's home, a satellite office, or a telework center.

-UMUC Workplace – A work location owned or controlled by UMUC, including but not limited to, the Inn & Conference Center (ICC); the Administration Building; Dorsey Station; University Centre; the Academic Center at Largo; and the Student Service Center at Largo.
+UMUC Workplace – A work location owned or controlled by UMUC, including but not limited to, the Inn & Conference Center (ICC); the Administration Building; Dorsey Station; the Academic Center at Largo; and the Student Service Center at Largo.

 Ongoing Teleworkers Hired to Work at a UMUC Workplace

 Ongoing teleworking is a voluntary work arrangement that may be established by an Eligible Employee and his/her supervisor.
 UMUC employees do not have an entitlement or right to telework.
-The supervisor will determine whether an employee will be permitted to telework on a regular basis.
-At the discretion of the supervisor, the Eligible Employee will be permitted to telework on one or two designated days each week.
+The supervisor will determine whether an employee will be permitted to participate in periodic telework.
+At the discretion of the supervisor, the Eligible Employee will be permitted to telework on designated days for a period of time.
 Eligible Employees hired to work at a UMUC Workplace who wish to participate in Ongoing Telework must follow the Teleworker Request Process detailed in Section IV of this Policy.The following criteria may be utilized by a supervisor in determining whether an employee(s) suitable for ongoing teleworking: